 I own and use several tools myself, yes I even recommend a few on my author and internet marketing resources page, but I learned long ago that spending days researching keywords for content is not the best way to spend your time.

 Although you should do a little bit of research on keywords, your time is much better spent writing new, helpful content and building links to it than doing days of research.

 Make Writing Content for Search Engine Optimization Secondary

-The single most important thing in SEO is to first write for the reader!
+The single most important thing in SEO is to first write for the reader and secondly for SEO!